ROCm/MIOpen/doc/src/Getting_Started_FusionAPI.md

 Also note that the `miopenExecuteFusionPlan` may be called again and again with differnt `fusionArgs` without the need to recompile the fusion plan.

 The above example is from the `CBAInfer` driver provided in the `fusion-dev-core` branch and supplies other examples of supported fusion plans.
 A test script `fusion_tests.sh` is also provided in the root directory to execute all the fusions currently supported through the same driver.

+(**Comment:** Add a section/table here to list ownership/lifetime details of various handles that are created while creating/compiling/executing a fusion plan.
+The goal here is to explicitly state the responsibilities of the application code in managing the various handles created.)